btholt/intro-to-web-dev-v2/lessons/node.md

 * Add it to GitHub in its own repo
 * Make an `/insult` endpoint that returns random insults to be hurled at your foes.
 Add another button to be able to request insults on your page.
 * Use Parcel and PopMotion to animate your page.
 Parcel has a `parcel build index.html` [see here][build] command that you could have it build your project into your `public` folder.
 * Style the whole page nicely using CSS!
-Put your CSS in your public folder and include it the `<head></head>` of you index.html
+Put your CSS in your public folder and include it the `<head></head>` of your index.html

 [node]: https://nodejs.org/
 [so]: https://unix.stackexchange.com/questions/16564/why-are-the-first-1024-ports-restricted-to-the-root-user-only